alexjanabi/eks-workshop-v2/website/docs/observability/container-insights/clustert-metrics.md

 sidebar_position: 10
 ---

-# Guide: Viewing and Analyzing EKS Cluster Metrics with CloudWatch Container Insights
+# Viewing and Analyzing EKS Cluster Metrics with CloudWatch Container Insights

 ## Introduction
 This guide will help you navigate and analyze metrics from your Amazon EKS clusters using AWS CloudWatch **Container Insights**.
 You will learn how to access key performance metrics and use them to monitor the health and performance of your Kubernetes clusters.